ProfLehman/cs362_spring_2026/problem_sets/P3_Search_Alpha_Beta/p3_search_alpha_beta.md

 ---
 ## Part 1.
 Alpha Beta Pruning (30 points)

-A. Create a **sample binary tree** with x16 random values using the sample code provided.
+Create a **sample binary tree** with x16 random values using the sample code provided.
 Capture and submit a screenshot of the tree.
 Pick a tree that has prunes **three (or more) branches** including at least one that occurs above the leaf nodes.
 Note: to alternate values for tree, set the random seed.

+**Draw the tree with the Alpha and Beta values** shown for each node.
+Show the branches that would be pruned.
+Show the Alpha and Beta values at each level as demonstrated in the class examples.

 Work with another student and agree on the **same starting binary tree**.

-You must each submit your own hand-drawn tree, but you are encouraged to discuss and compare results.
+You must each **submit your own hand-drawn tree**, but you are encouraged to discuss and compare results.
 Note the person (or persons) on your work submitted.

-B. **Draw the tree with the Alpha and Beta values** shown for each node.
-Show the branches that would be pruned.
-Show the Alpha and Beta values at each level as demonstrated in the class examples.

 ---